GH3927/Facial-emotion/README.md

 ## Loss function
-The emotion string type value obtained from the .xml file was changed from 0 to 4 int type.
+The emotion string type value obtained from the xml file was changed from 0 to 4 int type.
 The output of the deep learning model was input to softmax, and cross entropy loss is used as a loss function.
 <img src="https://user-images.githubusercontent.com/45653968/100178746-eb197700-2f17-11eb-8c81-1ef983118f46.JPG" width="60%" height="60%">